This post provides seven ways to get tickets to the Statue of Liberty, including pedestal and crown tickets as well as where to get discounts.

 NOTE: There are many boats that cruise around the Statue of Liberty but do not stop there.
 This is also an option for you.

-All tickets to the Station of Liberty include free audio tours of both Liberty and Ellis Islands.
+All tickets to the Statue of Liberty include free audio tours of both Liberty Island and Ellis Island.

 However, there are also guided tours of the Statue of Liberty actually include admission in the price of the tour.

-If you want to learn something about this historic monument, a guided tour could be the perfect way to get tickets.
+If you want to learn something about these iconic landmarks, a guided tour could be the perfect way to get tickets.